 University Policy for Returning to Work

 Retirees may return to work without affecting their university retirement status.
-The university requires a 60-day waiting period before a retiree can accept another appointment at OU.
 However, these individuals should familiarize themselves with the earnings limitations of both the Social Security Administration and the Oklahoma Teachers’ Retirement System (OTRS), which could adversely impact monetary benefits payable from these authorities.
 Review the next two tabs to learn more.

 Oklahoma Teachers' Retirement System (OTRS) Limitations

 If you are receiving OTRS retirement benefits, you may not return to work in Oklahoma public education during the first 60 days after your retirement.
 For OTRS purposes, your effective date of retirement is the day following your last day at work.

 OTRS has certain limitations if you work in public education in Oklahoma.
 Please note that the OTRS provisions do not apply if you return to work in a field other than Oklahoma public education; however, the Social Security limits apply if you are receiving Social Security benefits.

 If you have questions, call OTRS at (405) 521-2387 before starting back to work.